 Leah was a member of LDF's litigation team in Shelby County, Alabama v.
-Holder , a recent high-profile case in which, in a devastating opinion, the United States Supreme Court struck as unconstitutional the heart of the Voting Rights Act, effectively rendering Section 5's "preclearance" provision inoperable.
+Holder , a high-profile case in which, in a devastating opinion, the Supreme Court of the United States struck as unconstitutional the heart of the Voting Rights Act, effectively rendering Section 5's "preclearance" provision inoperable.
 Without Section 5's protections in place following the Shelby County decision, Leah has worked with other advocates to block voting changes that potentially are discriminatory including by: successfully urging Georgia to maintain early voting opportunities and Baker County, Georgia to maintain polling places .
 Prior to the Supreme Court's ruling in Shelby County, Leah successfully represented Black voters in South Carolina v.
 United States , in which a three-judge federal court rejected South Carolina's request to implement its discriminatory photo identification law for the 2012 Presidential election.
 Leah also represented Black voters in Texas v.
 Holder , in which a three-judge federal court blocked Texas's recent attempt to implement a discriminatory government-issued photo identification measure.
 Texas v.
 Holder was ultimately vacated by the Shelby County ruling.
 Leah now is a member of LDF's litigation team in United States, et al. v.
 Texas, et al , a challenge under a different provision of the Voting Rights Act, Section 2, to Texas's discriminatory photo ID measure.

 Prior to joining LDF, Leah was a litigation associate in the New York office of Fried, Frank, Harris, Shriver & Jacobson, LLP.
 At Fried Frank, Leah represented clients in a variety of complex civil litigation matters.
 She also previously served as a fellow at the Center for Civil Rights at the University of North Carolina School of Law, where she focused on public education issues, including school desegregation and education adequacy litigation.
 Leah served as a law clerk to the Honorable John T. Nixon of the United States District Court for the Middle District of Tennessee.
 Leah received her J.D. from Howard University School of Law and B.A. in History and African-American Studies from Columbia University.